mciantyre/teensy4-rs/CONTRIBUTING.md

 projects.
 See the `imxrt-hal`'s [contributing guidelines] to learn about `imxrt-hal` development.

-If you'd like to
+If you'd like to change

--   change Teensy 4 starts up
+-   how the Teensy 4 starts up
 -   the Teensy 4's memory layout
 -   Teensy 4 pin definitions
 -   USB logging behaviors